oliverklee/ext-seminars/Documentation/Configuration/SettingUpTheMultipleSeatsFeature/Index.rst

    would like the attendee to also enter the names of the other attendess, please also add *attendees\_names* .

-#.
-Enable the *seats* field in the online registration form by adding
-   *seats* to *plugin.tx\_seminars\_pi1.showRegistrationFields* .
-If you
-   would like the attendee to also enter the names of the other attendees, please also add *attendees\_names* .
-Please note that this value also specifies the *order* of the form fields on the front end.

 If the field *seats* is not filled in (i.e., the registration is for 0 seats), the registration is counted as 1 seat.